“Ok, so how much of that can actually happen?” I asked.

 “It isn’t as simple as that.
 Most of what we are doing is borrowing your victim’s identities.
 We can see Chad’s feed because we ‘are’ Chad, as far as their system goes.
 Get me?”

-“Ok, so the computers of the Pantheon only let certain people do certain things.
+“Ok, so the computers of the Union only let certain people do certain things.
 And, since you have caused Meghan, Jamad and Chad to cooperate with us, we can do anything that they can do.
 You get me?”

 I saw the moment of realization.